Phase 1 Implementation Plan

 - The InCommon metadata signing certificate is signed by a legacy CA whose certificate expires on March 29, 2014.

-- The XML signature on InCommon metadata uses the deprecated (and soon-to-be disallowed) SHA-1 digest algorithm.
+- The XML signature on InCommon metadata uses a deprecated SHA-1 digest algorithm.

 - NIST deprecated the use of SHA-1 in conjunction with digital signatures on January 1, 2011.